Your Prize Story

-Your Prize Story is an American television anthology that aired live on NBC from April 2, 1952, to May 28, 1952, on Wednesday nights at 10:00PM est. In a unique format the programs sponsor Hazel Bishop, requested that viewers submit story ideas to the show.
-The story had to be true and would be rewritten by the shows staff before airing.
-If the viewers story was used on the air, they received a $1,000 prize.
+Your Prize Story is an American anthology television series that aired live on NBC from April 2, 1952, to May 28, 1952, on Wednesday nights at 10:00PM EST. In a unique format, the program's sponsor Hazel Bishop requested that viewers submit story ideas to the show.
+The story had to be true and would be rewritten by the show's staff before airing.
+If the viewer's story was used on the air, they received a $1,000 prize.
 The presentations were done with little scenery or props, similar to dinner theater.

 The program debuted as I Confess.
 The name was changed to Your Prize Story beginning on April 9, 1952.
 Albert McCleery was the producer and director.
 It originated from WNBT.